-- Pre-service teacher and paraprofessional participants may be paid in-kind through course credits or other avenues. - Participants may not receive stipends for attending workshops for which substitute teacher pay has been provided or for a day the school or district normally pays them. - Stipends for private school participants must be paid directly to the teachers and not to the private school.
+• Pre-service teacher and paraprofessional participants may be paid in-kind through course credits or other avenues.

+- Participants may not receive stipends for attending workshops for which substitute teacher pay has been provided or for a day the school or district normally pays them. - Stipends for private school participants must be paid directly to the teachers and not to the private school. - See pages 21-22 for more information on participant stipends and substitute reimbursement.

-If the grant is to pay participant travel to the workshop, reimbursement is allowed at the sponsoring institution's rate per mile, up to \$0.485.
+If the grant is to pay participant travel to the workshop, reimbursement is allowed at the sponsoring institution's rate per mile, up to \$0.475.
 Room and board may constitute a reasonable expense.